RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 There are some key differences in the creation process between CRDBs and standard Redis database creation.

+* Intra-cluster Replication is highly recommended for each Participating Cluster in production use.
+The intercluster replication process, called syncer, is most efficient when it reads from slaves and not masters.
 * The eviction policy can only be set to noeviction for CRDBs.
 * In [Participating Clusters](#participating-clusters) you must define the clusters that will host member CRDBs and the admin user account